-Scholarships are available (on adjudication) to sportsmen and women who compete (at least) at county level or equivalent (this standard will vary from sport to sport).
-Scholars should be committed to representing the University and/or working with the University to achieve the aims of the sports scholarship scheme.
+Scholarships are available (on adjudication) to sportsmen and women who compete (at least) at the county level or equivalent (this standard will vary from sport to sport).
+Scholars should be committed to representing the University and/or be working with the University to achieve the aims of the sports scholarship scheme.

 Each scholarship will be available for the duration of the student’s studies whilst at the University, subject to a satisfactory annual review.
 Influencing factors for renewal of the scholarship each year will include levels of participation within the University sports teams, the external profiling achieved through such participation, and the scholars own personal achievements in both sporting and academic arenas.

 The University will, as far as is reasonable, help the successful Scholars to actively promote the University in the context of their scholarship.

 How do I apply?

 Applications closed on 31 May 2018.
 Applications received after this date will not be considered.